pavia27/BinaRena-manuscript/README.md

 # BinaRena-manuscript
-These are scripts used to build the input files used by [BinaRena](https://github.com/qiyunlab/binarena), from the paper XXX.
+These are scripts used in the analysis of the datasets used for validation of [BinaRena](https://github.com/qiyunlab/binarena), from the paper XXX.

-## File build for MAQ dataset
+### MAQ and TD metagenomes

+ - MAQ_tsv_build.R
+ - TD_tsv_build.R

+These two scripts are very similar and essentially merge contig descriptors form various programs (contig-to-bin assingmetns, kraken output, dimensionally reduced kmer frequency, etc.).

+### CAMI 2 Marine metagenomes

+  - marine_tsv_build.R

+ This script merges contig-to-bin assingments, coverage, and tetranucleotide frequencies (4kmer).
+It then runs a principal component analysis on a matirx of 4kmer.